skye2k2/clashjs/README.md

   * Turn into any of the four directions. (`north`, `east`, `south`, `west`).
   * Shoot. (`shoot`).
 * A player can shoot to try to destroy another player.
 * A player can collect ammo in the moment it steps over it.
 A new ammo may appear in any moment of the game.
+If ammo appears on your square, you will not collect it unless you move off and back on.

 ## Game Definitions.